Academic research will be taking place alongside the project exploring these key research questions:

 PyschologyHow the Future Machine captures the impact of environmental change, the pandemic and other uncertainties, opportunities and changes on our wellbeing.
 Led by Prof Elvira Perez, Mental Health Institute, University of Nottingham.

 Computer ScienceHow the design of the Future Machine emerges and changes over time, how interactive devices can be designed for futurity and longitidunal interactions and support reflections on key moments in time.
-Led by Prof Steve Benford, Mixed Reality Lab, University of Nottingham.
+Led by Prof Steve Benford, Boriana Koleva and Jocelyn Spence Mixed Reality Lab, University of Nottingham.

-Climate ScienceHow can stories, narratives, metaphor, ritual and myth support our experience of and understanding of risk and uncertainty in response to environmental and climate change?
+Climate ScienceHow can stories, narratives, poetry and metaphor support our experience of and understanding of risk and uncertainty in response to environmental and climate change?
 How can the Future Machine help people connect to local and global environmental and climate changes in ways that help them mitigate damage and adapt for the future?
-Led by Dr John King, British Antarctic Survey.
+In collaboration with Dr John King, British Antarctic Survey.

 for more information about contributing to the Future Machine Research